Junior commissioned officer

-The British Indian Army recruited Gurkha soldiers from Nepal since the 19th century and separate Gurkha Regiments were created for them, the Gurkha soldiers got same ranks as other Indian soldiers; the modern Nepal Army officially made the Indian Army rank system for their soldiers in 1960s through a series of reorganizations and the 'JCO' term is being used by them from then.
-After the secession of East Pakistan in 1971 the Bangladesh Army inherited the 'JCO' rank system from Pakistan Army though since early 2000s the army uses the Warrant Officer terms.

 History

-The JCO evolved from the Viceroy's Commissioned Officers (VCOs), established in the British Indian Army during the British Raj in 1885.
-The VCOs themselves succeeded the so-called native officers holding a commission from the Governor General.
+The JCO evolved from the native commissioned officers of the Presidency armies, who held commissions from the Governor General.
+The native commissioned officers developed into the viceroy's commissioned officers (VCOs), established in the British Indian Army during the British Raj in 1885.
 Gurkha regiments in British service had also their set of 'native officers' resp.
 VCOs, although their homeland Nepal was never a British colony.

 Under the British, there was a clear colonial context, with the VCOs being the highest ranks an Indian could attain.
 The full commissioned officers were British, from the 18th century to the beginning of the 20th century.
 However, that changed slowly under the principles of Indianisation.
-In 1905, a special (or one could say better a 'crippled' form) of King’s Commission in His Majesty’s Native Land Forces was instituted.
+In 1905, a special form of a king’s Commission in His Majesty’s Native Land Forces was instituted.
 Indians who had qualified through the Imperial Cadet Corps would earn a commission that was limited to having authority over Indian troops only.
-Its holders could not rise above the Major.
+Its holders could not rise above major.
 From 1917, in the midst of World War I, Indians 'with good family background' became eligible to study at the Royal Military College, Sandhurst and earn a commission as King's Commissioned Indian Officer (KCIO).
 By the time of independence in 1947, there were many Indian (and Pakistani) officers who had graduated from Sandhurst or the Indian Military Academy.

-Army

-A Junior Commission is signed and awarded by the Havildar's commanding officer.
-This type of commission is inferior to that held by full commissioned officers.

-In the army, JCOs have a separate mess (the JCOs' mess), and are entitled to travel in AC 2 Tier on the railways and by air economy class (while on temporary duty or other movements).
-In the infantry, all JCO ranks have the word subedar in them, whereas the cavalry equivalent is risaldar.

-The JCO ranks in the Indian Army and the Pakistan Army (from highest to lowest) are:
+In 1945 the Willcox Committee Report recommended that VCOs be phased out, though this never occurred.